 The Algarve is home to some of Portugal’s, and therefore Europe’s, best surfing.
 To the surfer crowd Praia da Bordeira is spoken about with reverence yet surprisingly, most other people tend not to have heard about what is unquestionably one of Europe’s finest beaches.

-Pack up your Siesta Camper and immediately head towards Carrapateira, a short drive north from Sagres or south from Aljezur.
+Pack up your Siesta Campervan and immediately head towards Carrapateira, a short drive north from Sagres or south from Aljezur.
 A couple of kilometres below the sleepy village of Carrapateira, you’ll find Bordeira in all its wild glory.
 Backed by huge sand dunes, limestone cliffs and a river, its three kilometres of continuous golden sand and crashing surf is a sight to behold.

 The surrounding cliffs are easily accessible by tarmac road and offering ample opportunity to park and admire the sunset, or sunrise if you don’t mind running the risk of a wild camping fine from the GNR.